Effective Leaders Focus on Well-Being to Increase Productivity

 Spend more time and effort developing and recognizing people, welcoming feedback, including criticism, and fostering co-operation among staff.

-Furthermore: Understand people’s motivations, hopes, and difficulties and create the right support mechanism to allow people to be as good as they can be has the greatest correlation with profitability and productivity.
+Furthermore: Understand people’s motivations, hopes, and difficulties and create the right support mechanism to allow people to be as good as they can be, which has the greatest correlation with profitability and productivity.

 Happy workplaces have 46% lower employee turnover, 19% lower sickness costs, and 12% higher productivity.
 The happiest employees spent 46% more of their time focused on work tasks and felt 65% more energized than their colleagues, according to a recent iOpener Institute study.

-Companies in which employees experienced sustainable engagement (defined as emotional engagement as well as a sense of being enabled and energized by work) had twice the earnings and nearly three times the gross profit of companies that had average to low levels of engagement, a Towers Watson study showed.
+Companies in which employees experienced sustainable engagement (defined as emotional engagement as well as a sense of being enabled and energized by work) had twice the gross revenue and nearly three times the gross profit of companies that had average to low levels of engagement, a Towers Watson study showed.

 Effective leaders focus on well-being to increase productivity; workplace mindfulness; stress management; empathic leaderships, multi-tasking